growthboot/Javascript-Q/README.md

-# JavascriptQ
+# QueryChain
-A very small library to substitute Jquery or other large libraries for when you need a light-weight alternative.
+A very small 5k JavaScript library for when you need a light-weight alternative with most the features you're used to.